- Explore the temples, dzongs, stupas and monasteries of Bhutan.

 - Visit Tsaluna Monastery

-If you want to opt for a trekking journey in Bhutan along with exploration tour, then Druk Path Trek with cultural tour is probably the one for you.
-It is a journey that lets you taste the natural and cultural richness of Bhutan at once.
+Druk Path Trek with Cultural Tour will be the best trip in Bhutan If you want to opt for a trekking journey in Bhutan along with exploration tour, It is a journey that lets you taste the natural and cultural richness of Bhutan at once.
 Druk Path Trek with Cultural Tour is a short trek.
 But it can be challenging as it takes you to the wild high altitude regions.
 Your journey starts from Paro to Thimpu and ends the same way back.
 Though short, you will be able to witness every most visit fantasies of Bhutan.

 A flight from Kathmandu to Paru airport will allow you to traverse through the mountainous terrain of Nepal and Bhutan.
 The towering peaks of Mt.
 Everest, Mt.
 Kanchenjunga and Mt.
 Makalu will be clearly visible to you during the flight which is nothing less than any mountain flights in Nepal.
 Upon your arrival at Paro, our Bhutanese crew will assist you for your journey ahead.
 You will drive across a beautiful chain of mountains that divides Paro from Thimpu valley.